hansbuehler/deephedging/README.md

     </li>
     <li><b>trainer.train</b> function<br>
         Main Deep Hedging training engine (stochastic gradient descent). <br>
-        Trains the model using keras.
+        Trains the model using Keras.
 Any optimizer supported by Keras might be used.
-When run in a Jupyer notebook the model will dynamically plot progress in a number if graphs which will aid understanding on how training is progressing.<br>
+When run in a Jupyer notebook the model will dynamically plot progress in a number of live updating graphs.
     When training outside jupyer, set <tt>config.visual.monitor_type = "none"</tt> (or write your own).
     <br>
         See <tt>notebooks/trainer.ipynb</tt>.